 Being under-differentiated is risky.
 It means you don't control your own destiny.
+Your dreams are likely to remain dreams.
 Your firm's profitability, long-term health, and even survival are not assured.
+When you struggle to explain why your firm is a better choice than other often excellent options, your clients and partners will struggle even more.
+If your business is referral driven, this is an enormous problem—or opportunity.

-Your firm is likely under-differentiated if you answer "yes" to any of the following:
+If you answer "yes" to any of the following, your firm is likely under-differentiated:

-Struggling to get referrals even though you have many happy clients.
+Struggling to get referrals that lead to new business even though you have many happy clients.

 Fed up by competitors who say they are just as good.

-Your perspective changes dramatically when your marketing and business development rows in perfect sync to operate at the same high level as your firm’s professional work.
+Your perspective changes dramatically when your marketing and business development rows in perfect sync and operates at the same high level as your firm’s professional work.
 Clients and prospects welcome conversations about doing business together.
 My yardstick is not how much you tell clients, but rather how much clients want to hear about your firm.

 Most consultants try to scare you with tales of how you’re falling behind what everyone else is doing.
 I focus on action, not reaction.
 My clients learn to identify and focus on why customers select their firm over other, often excellent, options.
 My process is straightforward, yet powerful.